BurendoUK/burendo-aws-labs/README.md

 ## Misc
 The '.github' folder offers no value related to any labs.
 It is a supporting element to present these labs on the [Burendo Handbook](https://handbook.burendo.com/)

+## Contributors

-For contributors, the GitHub actions pipeline will run on merge to main - this will trigger the [merge pipeline](https://github.com/BurendoUK/burendo-handbook-infrastructure/blob/main/.github/workflows/tf-merge.yml) in [BurendoUK/burendo-handbook-infrastructure](https://github.com/BurendoUK/burendo-handbook-infrastructure) repo.
+For contributors, the GitHub actions pipeline 'merge.yaml' will run on merge to the main branch - this will trigger the [merge pipeline](https://github.com/BurendoUK/burendo-handbook-infrastructure/blob/main/.github/workflows/tf-merge.yml) in [BurendoUK/burendo-handbook-infrastructure](https://github.com/BurendoUK/burendo-handbook-infrastructure) repo.
+This is to ensure that the latest labs content is reflected on the handbook website without manual intervention required to rebuild & deploy.